Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Old Fishing Rods

-Long rods were made using a native plant of the Mediterranean area, the Arundo Donax (Spanish cane) in earlier times.
-Keep in mind that you need a shorter rod for fast and accurate casts(depends though).
-Later on, shorter rods were made using the Ferula plant.
+In earlier times, long rods were made using a native plant of the Mediterranean area, the Arundo Donax (Spanish cane).
+Remember that you need a shorter rod for fast and accurate casts(it depends, though).
+Later, shorter rods were made using the Ferula plant.

-These old fishing rods were also crafted using material like cornel wood, juniper, and hardwood.
+These old fishing rods were also crafted using cornel wood, juniper, and hardwood.

-However, they were made using Bamboo and Heavy European woods, which were tough yet elastic-like, such as lance-wood and greenheart in the 17th/18th Century.
+However, they were made using Bamboo and Heavy European woods, such as lancewood and greenheart, which were tough yet elastic-like in the 17th/18th Century.

 New Fishing Rods